The BurgenLandKlänge in the Leipzig region

 Jagdhaus Kössern - baroque gem newly restored

-The Kössern hunting lodge was built in 1709 in the style of a large manor house and is considered an outstanding gem of baroque architecture in the Muldental valley.
-It has been extensively restored over the last two years and will celebrate a celebratory move-in partyFrom now on, concerts can once again be held in the ballroom, where singing voices and instruments can be perfectly showcased in the beautiful ambience.
-Whether classical music, jazz, operetta or school concert - there is something for every taste!
+The Kössern hunting lodge was built in 1709 in the style of a large manor house and is considered an outstanding gem of baroque architecture in the Mulden Valley.
+It has been painstakingly restored and now shines in its full glory.
+In the beautiful ambience of the ballroom, with its lavish stucco and large ceiling painting, voices and instruments are perfectly showcased.
+Whether classical music, cabaret, jazz, operetta, student concerts, or readings, there's something for every taste.

 Poetic and musical with Ringelnatz through the year